Sunday, January 3, 2021

 13. What’s required when my PC gains a level?
 Training?
 Do I get new spells automatically?
 Can it happen in the middle of an adventure, or do I have to wait for down time?
 New spells but be transcribed at no cost.
 No training for this campaign, but you must secure the necessary treasure which usual means an informal downtime checkpoint.

 14. What do I get experience for?
-Primary recovering treasue, which some granted for identified magic items.
+Primarily recovering treasue, with some granted for identified magic items.
 Some for defeating foes.
 Bonuses for supplementing the game experience through record keeping or work as quartermaster.

 15. How are traps located?
 Description, dice rolling, or some combination?
 Either and both.
 Per rules, but good description will provide bonus or eliminate roll.